-Reality Check: Does the Great Repeal Bill repeal EU laws?
+Reality Check: Does the repeal bill repeal EU laws?

-The claim: Brexit Secretary David Davis says the Great Repeal Bill will allow the UK Parliament and Welsh, Scottish and Northern Ireland administrations to scrap, amend and improve laws.
+The claim: Brexit Secretary David Davis said in March that the repeal bill would allow the UK Parliament and Welsh, Scottish and Northern Ireland administrations to scrap, amend and improve laws.

-Reality Check verdict: The bill got its name because it will repeal the European Communities Act.
-But it will not change EU laws - it will turn them into UK laws.
+Reality Check verdict: The bill will repeal the European Communities Act, but it will not change EU laws - it will turn them into UK laws.
 The UK could, if it wanted to, make changes to those laws after it leaves the EU, probably in 2019.

 Prime Minister Theresa May says that after Brexit, UK laws will be "made not in Brussels but in Westminster".